tbzeff/Haskell-Music-Generator/README.md

 ### Run the Example Song

-The project includes a generative song in `HalloweenMusic.hs`.
+The project includes a generative song in `AmbientMusic.hs`.
 To play it:

 ```bash
 stack run